ASR2500/modular_chatbot/README.md

 # Modular RAG Chatbot

 A production-ready, modular Retrieval-Augmented Generation (RAG) chatbot framework with advanced query enhancement techniques including Query Expansion, HyDE, HyQE, and Named Entity Recognition.

+The current implementation is tested and demonstrated using a Python FAQ dataset, showcasing the framework's effectiveness for technical documentation and Q&A applications.

 ## Features